The Big Picture On Alternative Housing:

 And ditch your assumptions about costs.
 Boats can offer extremely affordable housing with low energy costs, your own built-in outdoor space, and plenty of mobility.

-6. Prefab Cabins
+Home Alternative #6: Prefab Cabins

 Own some land?
 Pick up a prefab cabin!
+It’s one of the most affordable housing alternatives if you have a land.

-Even better, build your own cabin using a cabin kit.
+Even better, build your cabin using a cabin kit.
 My father and uncle did this — they bought a 10-acre lot near the Madison River in Montana, bought a three-bedroom log cabin kit, and spent a few summers building it.

 Prefab cabins offer affordable, self-sufficient green housing options with low environmental impact.